OctaDim/django_rest_api_sport_portal/README.md

-# **SPORT PORTAL**
+# SPORT PORTAL

-"Sports Portal" project, where clients and coaches can save and track their sports results, receiving information in dynamics.
+"Sports Portal" - platform project, where clients and coaches can save and track  their sports results and analytics, receiving information in dynamics.

-Coaches can also create their own training programmes and provide access to their clients according to clients statuses and VIP category
+Coaches can also create their own training programmes and provide access to it to their clients according to clients statuses and categories